If you are looking for good hostels in Chiang Mai, there are plenty. The same goes for hotels,

 Santitham is starting to develop with its own personality.
 This area is a great place to stay if you want to be outside the city in a quieter area, yet close enough to walk to everything.

 There are plenty of restaurants popping up in Santitham lately and the bars are starting to draw people in from other areas of town.
+This is my new favourite area to stay I think in 2017, there are lots of positives with little downsides.

 Cheap Accommodation Outside The Moat